mcaselli-civic/identity-swap/README.md

 This is an "on-chain”" requester, unlike the off-chain identity requesters such as BitMEX or other centralised exchanges or blockchain services.

-For the purposes of the hackathon, the Identity Validator is any private key.
+For the purposes of the hackathon, the Identity Validator is any private key(MC: a user would have an IDV's private key or something signed by the IDV private key?).
 The public key is passed as a parameter during initialization of the liquidity pool.

 Note: users’ personal information is itself not stored on the blockchain